fumobox/UniConsole/README.md

 3. Import UniRx from the Unity asset store.
 4. Open ConsoleDemo.unity

-# How to use the example scene
+# How to play the example scene

 1. Play the scene.
 2. put "hello"